HindGomaa/HindGomaa/Userguide.md

 Dump userguide

-This file explains how to use the new Wipy Toothbrush.
+This file explains how to use the new Wipy Sanitizer.

 Take care, Children under 18 can not use it without parents supervising.